rudyvan/digital_meter/README.md

 The NRGKick charging station is connected to the electrical vehicle and to the electrical installation by standard connectors making this a very flexible setup.

 The vehicle charging strategy of the ev_app is as follows:
+- charge the vehicle quickly when the charge is less than 20% to ensure the vehicle is ready for an emergency trip
+- retrieve the upcoming trip and required charge from the calendar and determine charge tactics
 - charge the electrical vehicle when excess electricity is produced as indicated by the digital meter
 - or when rates are lowest (rate = 2 night)
 - and stay below the peak capacity of the current month